 See more tips on designing a small bathroom.

-11. Pick reputable tradespeople
+11. Pick reputable tradespeople for your bathroom renovation

 Be it plumbers, builders, decorators or electricians, always pick a trusted tradesperson.
 Use recommendations from friends and ask to see previous examples of their work.